DKAdoboe/DKAdoboe/README.md

 # Hey there I am Dela Adoboe

 ## Who am I?
+From numbers to narratives, I connect the dots—whether it's data, business growth, or self-improvement.
+Every dataset is a chessboard, and I play to win.

 Just a curious mind wandering through the world of data, trying to make sense of all those numbers.
 If data had a fan club, I'd probably be the vice president.

 ---